Keith Dambrot: Central Michigan University

 At 32 years of age, Dambrot replaced Charlie Coles as coach of Central Michigan University for the 1991–92 season.
 He coached the team for two seasons, and was fired for making a controversial comment before a game against Miami University.
-He had asked the players if he could use a controversial word in addressing the team before he actually did, and they agreed, but he still was fired.
-He sued the university in a wrongful discrimination lawsuit, and all 11 black players on the team joined him in the suit, claiming the university's policy against discriminatory language was too vague, but he lost the suit, though the students prevailed in overturning the school's language policy.
+He had asked the players if he could use a controversial word (the "N-word") in addressing the team before he actually did, and they agreed, but he still was fired.
+He sued the university in a wrongful discrimination lawsuit, and all 11 black players on the team joined him in the suit, claiming the university's policy against discriminatory language was too vague.
+He eventually lost the suit, though the students prevailed in overturning the school's language policy.

 St. Vincent-St. Mary High School

 The incident at Central Michigan essentially blackballed Dambrot from college coaching.
 Dambrot was only able to coach at the Akron Jewish Community Center and in some summer leagues.
 In 1998, he became the head coach at St. Vincent–St. Mary HS in Akron, Ohio.
 During his three seasons there, he guided the Fighting Irish to a 69–10 record.
 During the last two years of his tenure as coach there, future NBA star LeBron James was on his squad, and they won two consecutive state championships, as well as were nationally ranked.
 James took part in $1 clinics Dambrot conducted at the local Jewish Community Center.
 Before playing for Dambrot, James had met with him, and followed up on the accusations made about him during his stint at Central Michigan.
 In his book, Shooting Stars, James said that he did not believe that Dambrot was a racist.